19bufordcarl/CarlRPG/Player Character Components/Derived Statistics/Health Points.md

 Health Points (HP) represent your health.
-When your HP is reduced to 0, you fall unconscious and die in d4 + 1 [[Round]]s at the start of your [[turn]] that round.
+When your HP is reduced to 0, you fall unconscious and die in d4 + 1 [Round](Round.md)s at the start of your [Turn](Turn.md) that round.

-When you take damage, you reduce your [[Fatigue Points]] before you reduce your HP.
+When you take damage, you reduce your [Fatigue Points](Fatigue%20Points.md) before you reduce your HP.
 When you are out of FP you start talking HP damage, and that is bad news.

 HP regenerates slowly, after a full day of rest you can regenerate 1 HP.
-If you ever take 5 or more damage to your HP, you incur a [[Scars]], which reduces your constitution by 1 permanently.
+If you ever take 5 or more damage to your HP, you incur a [Scars](Scars.md), which reduces your constitution by 1 permanently.

-###### By default, your HP is equal to 10 + your [[Constitution]]
+###### By default, your HP is equal to 10 + your [Constitution](Constitution.md)